HideakiAbe/ESP32Repository/README.md

     graph *importJson(String graphName, String json, String xKey, String yKey1[_MAX_LINES_IN_A_GRAPH_], uint8_t actualYKeys);
     // import json string data into specified graph.
-    // xKey is one of json key, it will be used as x-value of each point.
+    // xKey is one of the JSON keys, it will be used as the x-value of each point.
-    // ykeys[] is array of json key. it will be used as y-value of each point.
+    // ykeys[] is an array of JSON key. it will be used as y-value of each point.
     // actualYKeys is number of elements of ykeys[].

 //getting member functions